 Did you know that 80% of a website page’s loading time is dedicated to downloading different sections of the page, including stylesheets, images, scripts, etc.?

 Moreover, an HTTP request is sent for each of the on-page elements to the server.
-What this means is that the higher is the number of on-page elements on your website page, the more will be the requests being sent to the server, ultimately leading to higher website loading speed.
+What this means is that the higher is the number of on-page elements on your website page, the more will be the requests being sent to the server, ultimately leading to higher loading time.

-Hence, the smart move here is to minimize the HTTP requests being sent to the server, which will help us reduce the website loading speed and boost its performance.
+Hence, the smart move here is to minimize the HTTP requests being sent to the server, which will help us reduce the website loading sped and boost its performance.

 So, the first thing you need to do is pinpoint the number of requests your eCommerce website is actually making.